|Processor||ATmega 328 (8 bit @ 8 MHz)|

 |Size||The diameter is 33 mm and the height (including the legs) is 34 mm.|

-You can send the program file to the robot and control the robot.
+You can send the program file to the robot and control the it.

 Open source development software WinAVR provides C programming development environment.